-Families can take scenic drives along East Portal Road or try fishing for rainbow trout in the Gunnison River.
+Families can take scenic drives along East Portal Road or go for a walk on the park’s best hiking trails.
 Many wildlife including elk, Rocky Mountain bighorn sheep, and mule deer call Black Canyon of the Gunnison home.

 The National Park can be reached via CO Highway 347 from the south or CO Highway 92 from the north.

 Driving from the North Rim of the park to the South Rim takes roughly 2.5 hours, although the North Rim is closed to cars and other vehicles during winter.

 The South Rim area of the park is open every day, but some parts of the road are closed to vehicles during winter.

 Pets are allowed on a leash in certain parts of the park, including campgrounds, roads, overlooks, and a few specific trails, such as Rim Rock Trail.
 Pets aren’t allowed on other trails, including cross-country trails or in wilderness areas.